In this guide, we explain:

 - gut problems

-For many people, the symptoms are fairly subtle and won’t cause any serious risk to your health.
+For many people, the signs of low vitamin D are fairly subtle and won’t cause any serious risk to your health.
 However, it is possible for a vitamin D deficiency to bring about more harmful complications if left untreated.

 There are simple blood tests you can do at home to check whether your vitamin D levels are low.
 These give you an accurate reading of the amount of vitamin D in your blood.
 You then send off the tester and receive the findings back via email.
 Read more about BetterYou’s vitamin D testing service here